icon

 Drug-Free Pain Relief

-TENS therapy is all-natural and drug-free, helping you manage pain without the risk of dependence or dangerous side effects.
+TENS therapy is all-natural and drug-free.
+It can help manage pain without the risk of dependence or dangerous side effects.
 This makes it a safe alternative or supplement to prescription drugs and other treatment methods.
-See the “Are TENS units safe?” section for more information about safety and side effects.

 Long-Term Solution